-Timetables for economic stabilization and normalization will vary depending on industry.
-While some are already experiencing a resurgence in business demand, others will be much slower to recover.
+As enterprises navigate the transition to a post-pandemic business climate, the economic playing field is notably uneven.
+Timetables for economic stabilization and normalization vary depending on industry.
+While some have already experienced a resurgence in business demand, others have been much slower to recover.
 In both scenarios, CIOs must prioritize mission-critical projects that will help the business navigate volatility as well as inspect the IT estate for cost reduction opportunities.
 “Leave no stone unturned” is no longer a best practice when it comes to IT savings – it’s a mandate.

 HOW TO ACHIEVE MATERIAL IT SAVINGS THAT QUICKLY IMPACT THE BOTTOM LINE